 ML knowledge represents the information gained through the training of an ML Model (e.g., experience that indicates the recommended outputs for a given set of input data).
-This information can various forms such as statistics (e.g., a distribution) or summaries (e.g. tables).
+This information can be of various forms such as statistics (e.g., a distribution) or summaries (e.g. tables).

 For example, knowledge contained in an ML model deployed to perform mobility optimization during the day can be leveraged to produce a new ML model to perform mobility optimization at night.
 As illustrated in Figure 5.1.1.1-1, the network or its management system needs to have the required management services to support ML Knowledge-based Transfer Learning (MLKTL).
-ML Knowledge-based Transfer Learning refers toto the capability of enabling and managing the transfer learning between any two ML models or training functions.
+ML Knowledge-based Transfer Learning refers to the capability of enabling and managing the transfer learning between any two ML models or training functions.